Interstate 77 in West Virginia: Since completion

 The milepost 69 rest area and snack bar was reconstructed into a larger facility in 2017.

 As early as 2006, the Turnpike had considered widening the section near Beckley to six lanes.
 However, they cancelled this plan, as they had thought it would be too expensive.
 Despite this, in November 2018, the West Virginia Turnpike Authority awarded Saint Albans contractor Triton Construction and the project began immediately.
 Work on the project between exits 40 and 48 from four to six lanes also required reconstructing eight bridges to be wider, replacing lighting, and extending the deceleration lanes of exits 45 and 48.
 Work was completed in November 2021, at the cost of $106,000,000.

 In 2021, the Parkways Authority sought public input for modernization of the travel plazas, representing the first significant work on the travel plazas since some of them were rebuilt in the 1990s.
-At the result of this, in 2022, the Beckley and Bluestone Service Plazas were closed to undergo a 122 million dollar recinstruction to bring them up to the milepost 69 plazas standards.
+At the result of this, in 2022, the Beckley and Bluestone Service Plazas were closed to undergo a $122 million reconstruction to bring them up to the milepost 69 plazas standards.
 On December 15, 2023, the new Beckley and Bluestone service plazas were opened.

 In 2023, the eastbound lanes of the West Virginia Turnpike between milepost 121.5 and milepost 48 was rebuilt, with the old roadway and steel mesh removed and new steel mesh added and old concrete re-poured for use on the new roadway.
 On March 22, 2024, the same began on the westbound lanes.

 WVDOT plans to rebuild the 7.3-mile free section of roadway between Tuppers Creek Road and the Jackson County Line.
 West Virginia Paving, the sole bidder for the project, offered $51,252,637.96 on June 11, 2024.
 A contract for the project was awarded on June 27.